DeadBread76/Raid-Toolbox/README.md

 # **Disclaimer**

-I am not responsible for any bans you might/will receive using Raid ToolBox.
+I am not responsible for any bans you might/will receive using Raid ToolBox, Nor am I responsible for damages caused with Raid ToolBox, or other peoples actions with this program.